-Press release: Agnes Denes, Another Confrontation
+Press Release: CIRCA Presents Agnes Denes, Another Confrontation

 CIRCA PRESENTS ANOTHER CONFRONTATION BY PIONEERING ENVIRONMENTAL ARTIST, AGNES DENES

-Forty years since pioneering environmental artist Agnes Denes (b.1931) first sowed the seeds of her prophetic public artwork Wheatfield – A Confrontation (May 1982), transforming the land that became New York’s Battery Park City into a two-acre wheat field, CIRCA presents ‘Another Confrontation’.
+(London, Piccadilly Circus) 1 May 2022 ➳ Forty years since pioneering environmental artist Agnes Denes (b.1931) first sowed the seeds of her prophetic public artwork Wheatfield – A Confrontation (May 1982), transforming the land that became New York’s Battery Park City into a two-acre wheat field, CIRCA presents ‘Another Confrontation’.
 With this new commission, Denes transforms Piccadilly Lights and other major screens around the world into platforms for change.
 Featuring three new video works alongside a specially created interactive AR wheat field on Instagram, Denes alerts audiences once again to the planet’s continuing humanitarian and environmental challenges.

 Denes, whose work is currently on view in The Milk of Dreams, the main exhibition at the 2022 Venice Biennale, rose to international attention in the 1960s and 1970s, creating work influenced by science, mathematics, philosophy, linguistics, ecology, and psychology to analyse, document, and ultimately aid humanity.
 Her theories about climate change and life in an ever-changing, technologically-driven world demonstrate a deeply prescient understanding of society today.